Our debt and credit ratings

 - Access to a well-diversified investor base (geographical, maturity and type)

-- To limit the refinancing risk, Equinor will seek to maintain a smooth maturity profile with a high “Average Year To Maturity” (9,8 years as of 30 November 2021).
-Annual redemptions will normally not exceed 5% of capital employed (as of 30 September 2021 equivalent to about USD 2,1 billion) in each of the next five years.
+- To limit the refinancing risk, Equinor will seek to maintain a smooth maturity profile with a high “Average Year To Maturity” (9.0 years as of 30 September 2022).
+Annual redemptions will normally not exceed 5% of capital employed.

 Equinor has established the following debt programmes to ensure financial flexibility across markets and maturities.